starlinglab/authenticated-attributes/README.md

 ## Database

 Hyperbee is a key-value database.
 For this codebase, the key is the CID of the asset, followed by a slash, followed by the name of the attestation.
-For example:
+All keys are prefixed by a type.
+An example for an attestation is:

 ```
-bafkreif7gtpfl7dwi5nflge2rsfp6vq6q5kkwfm7uvxyyezxhsnde5ly3y/description
+att/bafkreif7gtpfl7dwi5nflge2rsfp6vq6q5kkwfm7uvxyyezxhsnde5ly3y/description
 ```

 The value is described below.